 - 15. Route the relay's input wires, labeled "VEHICLE", through the rear of the liftgate's mainframe. - 16.
+Connect the relay's input wires, labeled "VEHICLE", by splicing to the corresponding wires in the vehicle's tail light harness or trailer tow harness (Figure 8 or Figure 9).
+Two types of butt connectors are provided (Figure 6 and Figure 7).

+Splicing Method #1: Step-down Butt Connectors and Heat Shrink

+The step down butt connectors (22-18 gauge to 16-14 gauge) and heat shrink are used for small gauge wire that is commonly found in the vehicle's tail light harness.
+The red stripe on the butt connector indicates the small end of the connector (Figure 6).

+Splicing Method #2: Heat Shrink Butt Connectors

+The heat shrink butt connectors (16-14 gauge) are used for larger gauge wire that is commonly found in the vehicle's trailer tow harness (Figure 7).

-Connect the relay's input wires, labeled "VEHICLE", by splicing to the corresponding wires in the vehicle's tail light harness or trailer tow harness.
-Use the provided butt connectors or IDC connectors (Figure 6 or Figure 7). - 17.
-Secure the relay's input wires to the vehicle using plastic zip ties or rubber-lined clips. - 18.
-Connect the relay's five output wires, labeled "LIFTGATE LIGHTS", to the corresponding wires in the liftgate's light harness using the provided butt connectors (Figure 6 or Figure 7). - 19.
-Connect the relay's positive (+) wire to the positive (+) supply terminal on the motor solenoid (Figure 6 or Figure 7). - Note: The liftgate's main power cable and control supply wire are connected to this stud. - 20.
-Verify that the relay wiring matches the corresponding wiring diagram (Figure 6 or Figure 7). - 21.
-Install the mainframe box cover and hardware on the liftgate. - Note: If the liftgate lights have not been inserted in the installed rubber grommets, do so at this time. - 22.
-Connect the power cable to the positive side of the battery. - 23.
+- 17. Secure the relay's input wires to the vehicle using plastic zip ties or rubber-lined clips. - 18.
+Connect the relay's five output wires, labeled "LIFTGATE LIGHTS", to the corresponding wires in the liftgate's light harness using the provided heat shrink butt connectors (Figure 8 or Figure 9). - 19.
+Connect the relay's positive (+) wire to the positive (+) supply terminal on the motor solenoid (Figure 8 or Figure 9).

+Note: The liftgate's main power cable and control supply wire are connected to this stud.

+- 20. Verify that the relay wiring matches the corresponding wiring diagram (Figure 8 or Figure 9). - 21.
+Install the mainframe box cover and hardware on the liftgate.

+Note: If the liftgate lights have not been inserted in the installed rubber grommets, do so at this time.

+- 22. Connect the power cable to the positive side of the battery. - 23.
 Verify proper operation of lights.